 Warhol, but not as you know him: “Mustard Race Riot” at Museum Brandhorst is a political piece of art – and now more poignant than ever before: It is an emblazoned image of police brutality against the black community in America.
 A hard cut: We continue to Van Gogh’s “Sunflowers” – a picture from his seven-part series that is on display in the Neue Pinakothek museum.
 Another famous classic piece follows in the Alte Pinakothek museum: Albrecht Dürer kept his “Self-Portrait at Twenty-Eight Years Old Wearing a Coat with Fur Collar” under lock and key in his atelier all his life.
 His portrait is reminiscent of images of Jesus Christ – Dürer wanted to avoid accusations of blasphemy.

 Pieter Bruegel’s “The Land of Cockaigne” uses humour to wryly show that sometimes it is better if humans’ dreams don’t come true.
 Next up we have some really ancient art in the Ägyptischen Museum (Egyptian Museum) across the square: The block statue of Bakenkhonsu is one of the highlights of the collection.
-In the Glyptothek museum, on the other hand, the “Barberini Faun” lounges lasciviously: The Greek statue is regarded as a masterpiece of European sculpture.

 The tour of highlights ends at Lenbachhaus gallery, where countless Expressionist pieces are on display.
 As well as Alexej von Jawlensky’s picture of the dancer Alexander Sakharoff, which the artist painted on a piece of card in less than one hour, Franz Marc’s iconographic “Blue Horse I” in particular is worth a longer look.